vikingeducation/assignment_html_resume/README.md

 # Viking Code School Resume Project

-This project will be a static page with resume content.
+This is a class project and will be a static page with resume content.

-It will be deployed as a GitHub pages project.
+It is deployed as a GitHub pages project here: [https://lortza.github.io/assignment_html_resume/](https://lortza.github.io/assignment_html_resume/).